Mum’s praise for lifesaving service

 Working with Embrace, the Yorkshire & Humber Infant & Children’s Transport Service, the helicopter flew Bella to the hospital in just 57 minutes - a journey that would take nearly four hours by road.
 Bella was taken straight into intensive care and then into surgery for a six hour operation.

 Lucy said: “I don’t know if Bella would be here, were it not for the Children’s Air Ambulance.

-Bella, now aged 6, is full of life and has got spirit.
+Bella, now aged six, is full of life and has got spirit.
 She showing no signs of letting her difficult start in life affect her in the slightest.”

 The Children’s Air Ambulance are holding a race evening at Doncaster Racecourse on Saturday, July 20.

-E-mail [email protected] for more information about the event and to book your tickets.
+E-mail [email protected] for more information and to book your tickets.